tkatchenko/sidles/README.md

 # Sidles
-Super minimal presentation solution.
+Super minimal presentation solution, suited for rapidly writing many slides.

-One slide per line in `slides.txt`.

-Can use HTML elements.
+One slide per line in `slides.txt`, slides can use HTML elements.

-All code contained in `index.html`.

 Left and right arrows control navigation.

 Has to be run from a server and most likely to run in a browser that supports `fetch`.

+All code is contained in `index.html`.